Carlosperez1001/CompanyJob_GUI/README.md

 # CompanyJob GUI
 This program will help users visualize the amount of companies that offer technical careers around the globe.
+It will provide additional information about the company such as their CEO and headquarter location.
 It is currently a work in progress, however you are able to organize the listed companies by adding or removing them from the embedded database.

 ## Demonstration